 The Ongoing Cycle of Accreditation

 Accreditation is not a single event, but rather an ongoing, voluntary cycle of comprehensive internal and external assessments, short- and long-term strategic planning, and periodic reporting sustained by professional partnership and support.
-Member schools must, according to the appropriate Commission protocol, periodically demonstrate continued alignment with NEASC Standards in order to maintain their NEASC Accreditation/Membership.
+Member schools must periodically demonstrate continued alignment with NEASC Standards in order to maintain their NEASC Accreditation/Membership.

 A school interested in accreditation begins by applying for candidacy and must demonstrate that it has the basic structures, policies, and systems in place to support a quality learning environment.
 Once a school has been recognized as a NEASC Candidate for Accreditation, the cycle commences.
-The nature and timing of reviews and other assessment tools provided by the NEASC Commissions may vary, but all have at their core a rigorous and comprehensive self-reflection process followed by an on-site evaluation conducted by a team of trained peers from the educational community, follow-up reporting*, strategic planning, implementation, and ongoing personalized support.
+The nature and timing of reviews and other assessment tools guided by the various NEASC accreditation protocols may vary, but all have at their core a rigorous and comprehensive self-reflection process followed by an on-site evaluation conducted by a team of trained peers from the educational community, follow-up reporting*, strategic planning, implementation, and ongoing personalized support.

 * Because each school is reviewed based upon its unique characteristics and applications of the NEASC Standards, no two peer review reports will be alike.